jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 * :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
 * :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
 * :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows SubSystem Linux>`
-* :ref:`How can I install the Python programs my project needs from a file?<how to install python packages in a virtual environment on Windows without Windows SubSystem Linux>`
+* :ref:`How can I install the Python programs my project needs from a file?<how to install python packages in a virtual environment on Windows without WSL>`
-* :ref:`How can I install Python packages in a Virtual Environment?<how to install python packages in a virtual environment on Windows without Windows SubSystem Linux>`
+* :ref:`How can I install Python packages in a Virtual Environment?<how to install python packages in a virtual environment on Windows without WSL>`
 * :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
 * :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
 * :ref:`How can I make a PowerShell script?<how to make a PowerShell script>`